 An infant has a fever if their temperature is 100.4 degrees Fahrenheit or higher.
-If your child is under two months of age and has a fever than you should contact your doctor immediately.
+If your child is under two months of age and has a fever then you should contact your doctor immediately.
 For children older than two months you can give them infant Tylenol (acetaminophen) every four hours.
-If your child is six months or older then you also have to option of giving them infant Motrin (ibuprofen) every six hours.
+If your child is six months or older than you also have the option of giving them infant Motrin (ibuprofen) every six hours.

 Sick babies prefer being upright when they’re sick.
 Tummy time likely won’t go over too well when your little one isn’t feeling well.
-I found with Nick that he liked being in his swing, buncy chair, or Bumbo seat.
-Of course that was if he was even willing to be put down.
+I found with Nick that he liked being in his swing, bouncy chair, or Bumbo seat.
+Of course that was if he was even willing to let me put him down.

 When Nick was sick we had him sleep in his portable swing or his Fisher-Price Newborn Rock ‘n Play Sleeper in our bedroom.
 While it goes against what The AAP recommends there are pediatricians that feel swing sleeping is safe.
 In fact in The Happiest Baby Guide to Great Sleep by Dr. Harvey Karp talks about how in favor he is of using swings as a sleep aid.
 From birth Nick never slept in anything but his swing, so I never thought much of putting him back in one when he got sick.